 Incorporate these wedding photography pricing tips as you find that balance, from setting goals to revisiting pricing on a regular basis.

 For more great wedding photography ideas why not check out our post on making a wedding photo booth or tips on wedding photo lighting.
+You can also check out our new post on the 7 most expensive photographs ever sold.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: